D5n9sMatrix/guile-makefile/readme.md

          $(guile (mkclose))
         $(LINK) < tmp.out
 ```
 A more comprehensive suite of file manipulation procedures is possible of course.
-You could, for example, maintain multiple output files at the same time by choosing a symbol for each one and using it as the key to a hash table, where the value is a port, then returning the symbol to be stored in a make variable.
+You could, for example, maintain multiple output files at the same time by choosing a symbol for each one and using it as the key to a hash table, where the value is a port, then returning the symbol to be stored in a make variable. <br><br>

 LICENSE